TopicSec/topicsec.github.io/_posts/2020-09-09-build-break-fix.md

 No implementation errors were the simple case where a team did not even attempt to provide a required security feature, such as an implementation of secure log with no integrity checking.
 Within the umbrella of no implementation, they sub-divided further to consider *all intuitive*, *some intuitive*, and *unintuitive* separately.
 The first two categories comprise those missing features that were at least partially either mentioned in the specification or considered obvious from the requirements.
-The last category, unintuitive, comprised errors where the required security feature was not explictly stated or intuitive, such as the need to use MACs to ensure integrity.
+The last category, unintuitive, comprised errors where the required security feature was not explicitly stated or intuitive, such as the need to use MACs to ensure integrity.
 Examples of *all intuitive* errors were not using encryption in the secure log and secure communication tasks, as well as not attempting to enforce the access control aspect of the multiuser-database task.
 Some teams only partially implemented these access control requirements which was coded as *some intuitive*.
 The *unintuitive* errors were more varied.
 Teams failed to use MACs to ensure integrity in the secure log and secure communication tasks.